910JQK/easy.js/README.md

 ### Handle&lt;HashTable&gt; :: map_value (f: Function) -> HashTable

-Creates a new hash table with values mapped by `f(value, key)` for each entry of the operand, and return the new hash table.
+Creates a new hash table with values mapped by `f(value, key)` for each entry of the operand, and returns the new hash table.

 ```js
 __({ a: 1, b: 2 }).map_value(v => v*1000)